 The early Baptists were marked by their belief in Baptism only for believers.
 Likewise, they had congregational churches.
-Soon, however, the Baptists came to include those who accepted many Calvinist/Reformed practices other than infant baptism.
 Looking back to the Protestant Reformation, we also hold to the Five Solas of Martin Luther.
 These include Sola scriptura, Sola fide, Sola gratia, Solus Christus, and Soli Deo Gloria.

 We also believe in the sufficiency of scripture.
 Indeed, we are a conservative evangelical church.
 In general, we have seen many churches today give into false gospels, pragmatism, homosexuality, women ordination, evolution, and ''woke'' beliefs.
 More and more, American Churches are turning away from orthodox belief and practice.
 In recent years, we have seen many young people leave the Christian faith, never to return to it.
 As a body of believers, we wish to return to the commitment of the early Christians.
 It is also expected that our leaders be faithful to the writings of the Word of God.